 Described as having shaggy black hair and flaming red eyes, the beast placed a fatal curse onto anyone who happened to catch a single glimpse of it.
 Those who heard it’s haunting howl were warned to close their eyes.
 It seems the curse of the Black Shuck spread to Manchester too, as there have been reported sightings of the creature prowling the city streets.
 One incident reported that the hound attacked a tradesman outside the Manchester Cathedral in 1825.

-Wardley Hall is a magnificent medieval manor house and a located in the Wardley area of Worsley.
+Wardley Hall is a magnificent medieval manor house, also one of the most haunted houses in Manchester, which is located in the Wardley area of Worsley.
 The Grade I listed building is one of the few places in the whole of the Northwest to be mentioned in the Domesday Book.
 It’s now a residence for the Roman Catholic Bishops of Salford, but harbours a chilling history, centred around a screaming skull.

 The preserved skull is believed to be that of Father Ambrose Barlow, who was hung, drawn and quartered in 1641.
 It’s still kept at the hall to this day, and the story goes that the grisly relic is in fact cursed.
 Legend says that the skull is indestructible and would wreak havoc if anyone tried to remove it from the building.

-As you can see there’s plenty of spooky stories to hear and sights to see as you study English in Manchester this Halloween.
+As you can see there’s plenty of spooky stories to hear and haunted places in Manchester to see as you study English in Manchester this Halloween.